mastodon/documentation/content/en/methods/timelines/lists.md

 {{< api-method method="get" host="https://mastodon.example" path="/api/v1/lists/:id" title="Show a single list" >}}
 {{< api-method-description >}}

 Fetch the list with the given ID.
-Used for verifying the title of a list.
+Used for verifying the title of a list, and which replies to show within that list.

 **Returns:** List\
 **OAuth:** User token + `read:lists`\